 Note: If we receive donations towards a given project exceeding our requirements, surplus donations will be applied towards other projects.

 Partial amounts welcome, see Gift Acceptance Policy

 As you can likely imagine, Lone Prairie Camp’s finances are very tight this summer without any camper registrations or rental income.
-In fact, although we are working very hard to reduce expenses and improve on our initial financial projections, our budget projection without summer income was -$86,180.00.
+In fact, although we are working very hard to reduce expenses ($17,940.71 better than budget as of the end of June) and improve on our initial financial projections, our budget projection without summer income was -$86,180.00.